vigetlabs/grunt-complexity/readme.md

 ## What is Cyclomatic and Halstead?

 Documentation on this to come.
+For now, see [jscomplexity.org](http://jscomplexity.org/complexity)